Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: Re-magnetization of the NSS in the presence of the quadrupole effects

 The above measurements show that quadrupole interaction is much stronger in this sample than dipole-dipole interaction.
 In this section we compare quantitatively the quadrupole splittings and effective field $B_Q$ that they should induce with the actual heat capacity field $B_H$ characterizing NSS re-magnetization.

 The spin temperature theory states that in a NSS isolated from the lattice an equilibrium state characterized by the temperature $\Theta_N$ will be established within a characteristic time $T_2\approx h/\gamma_NB_D$ \cite{AbragamProctor}.
 On time scales larger than $T_2$ and shorter than $T_1$, and provided that $T_2 \ll T_1$, where $T_1$ is spin-lattice relaxation time, the NSS can be considered as isolated from the lattice.
-If NSS is prepared at temperature $\Theta_{Ni}$ under magnetic field $B_i$ and subjected to a slowly varying magnetic field, such that $dB/dt<B_D/T_2$, then $\Theta_N$ and the Overhauser field $B_N$ change obeying universal expressions \cite{AbragamProctor,JETP1982,Spin2017,Vladimirova2018}:
+If NSS is prepared at temperature $\Theta_{Ni}$ under magnetic field $B_i$ and subjected to a slowly varying magnetic field, such that $dB/dt<B_D/T_2$, then $\Theta_N$ changes obeying universal expression \cite{AbragamProctor,JETP1982,Spin2017,Vladimirova2018}:

-Here $A_i$ ($\gamma_{Ni}$) is the abundance (gyromagnetic ratio) of $i$-th isotope (see Table~\ref{tab:table1}), $k_B$ is the Boltzman constant, $b_N$ is the Overhauser field at saturation of the nuclear magnetization, in GaAs $b_N=5.3$~T.